-In 2021, the federal banking regulators-at the urging of the banking industry-adopted a final rule that sought to clarify the distinctions between rules and guidance.
-In the process, that rule severely undermined the value of supervisory guidance by providing that it can only be used to "advise the public prospectively of the manner in which the agency proposes to exercise a discretionary power" and does not create binding legal obligations.
-Better Markets strongly opposed that final rule, stating that it would "make it more difficult for bank supervisors to hold banks-including the largest banks, which can pose a direct threat to financial stability and the economic wellbeing of the public when badly managed-accountable for dangerous practices, poor management, and ineffective oversight by bank boards of directors."
-In fact, these concerns materialized in the supervisory actions that preceded the failure of SVB.
-As detailed in the Fed's review of supervision and regulation at SVB, the delays and lack of action by supervisors are directly attributed to the shift in supervisory culture following the adoption of the "principle that supervisory guidance does not have the force and effect of law."
+In 2021, the federal banking regulators - at the urging of the banking industry -- adopted a final rule that sought to clarify the distinctions between rules and guidance.
+In the process, that rule severely undermined the value of supervisory guidance, by providing that it can only be used to "advise the public prospectively of the manner in which the agency proposes to exercise a discretionary power" and does not create binding legal obligations."
+17 Better Markets strongly opposed that final rule, stating that it would "make it more difficult for bank supervisors to hold banks - including the largest banks, which can pose a direct threat to financial stability and the economic wellbeing of the public when badly managed - accountable for dangerous practices, poor management, and ineffective oversight by bank boards of directors."18 In fact, these concerns materialized in the supervisory actions that preceded the failure of SVB.
+As detailed in the Fed's review of supervision and regulation at SVB, the delays and lack of action by supervisors are directly attributed to the shift in supervisory culture following the adoption of the "principle that supervisory guidance does not have the force and effect of law."19

-For this Proposal, considering the size, scope, and financial stability implications that are involved, guidance is simply inadequate, particularly now that the value of guidance has been explicitly undermined by the Agencies.
+For this Proposal, considering the size, scope, and financial stability implications that are involved, guidance is simply inadequate.
 The concerns that Better Markets expressed during the comment period for the rule on the role of supervisory guidance are directly applicable to resolution plans.
 These plans are vitally important and consequential for the protection of the American people and financial stability.
 Supervisory processes for promoting credible and workable resolution plans through assessments of banks' practices have been weakened when they are framed in guidance.
 Consequently, the contents of firms' resolution plans, and the expectations of the Agencies for resolution preparedness, should be implemented as a rule, so that it will be legally binding and enforceable.

 II.
-THE FREQUENCY OF RESOLUTION PLAN SUBMISSIONS SHOULD BE INCREASED.
+THE FREQUENCY OF RESOLUTION PLAN SUBMISSION SHOULD BE INCREASED.

 Currently, covered firms are required to submit a resolution plan to the Fed and FDIC once every three years.
-The content of these documents alternates between a "full" resolution plan in
+The content of these documents alternates between a "full" resolution plan in one three-year cycle and a "targeted" resolution plan, containing less information, in the next threeyear cycle.
+In other words, covered firms only file a full resolution plan once every six years.